Microsoft Bounty Program

 - There are no restrictions on the number of qualified submissions an individual submitter can provide and potentially be paid bounty for.

-- After your submission has been validated, we will contact you to provide the necessary paperwork to process your award if eligible.
+- After your submission has been validated, if it is eligible for a bounty award we will contact you share the good news and begin the award payment process.

 - We will recognize most individuals who have been awarded bounties through our security researcher acknowledgements or our Online Services Security Acknowledgements.